nicolebid/pwhl_goalie_tracker/README.md

 #### 📈 Data Source

-Data for PWHL Goalie Tracker was sourced through the use of [fastRhockey: The SportsDataverse's R Package for Hockey Data](ttps://fastRhockey.sportsdataverse.org), developed by Ben Howell and Saiem Gilani.
+Data for the PWHL Goalie Tracker was sourced through [fastRhockey: The SportsDataverse's R Package for Hockey Data](ttps://fastRhockey.sportsdataverse.org), developed by Ben Howell and Saiem Gilani.
 The [GitHub released version](https://github.com/sportsdataverse/fastRhockey) was used.